RocketCommunicationsInc/astro-components/src/components/rux-classifications/README.md

 import { RuxClassification } from '@astrouxds/rux-classifications/rux-classification.js';
 ```

-### 3. Render the Classification Marking Component
+### 3. Render the Classification Markings Component

 Pass properties as attributes of the Astro Classification custom element: